imahdio/HTML-Essential-Training/03-Understanding the Power of HTML/README.md

 > Elements that don't have anything between opening and closing tags by default|![](https://user-images.githubusercontent.com/64577273/145069337-bb709db3-4798-446b-861c-6718292f06dd.jpg)
 > Some older elements not have closing tag|![](https://user-images.githubusercontent.com/64577273/145069341-acc492fa-fdf1-4567-9d40-4d383090ad97.jpg)

+carriage return-a character that tells a computer to move the cursor to the beginning of the line; The `<br>` HTML element produces a line break in text

 ancient-of or from a very long time ago

-carriage return- The `<br>` HTML element produces a line break in text

 evolve-develop gradually